-All school and college staff have a responsibility to provide a safe environment in which children can learn.
+All school staff, including supply staff, volunteers and contract workers have a responsibility to provide a safe environment in which children can learn.

 School staff and volunteers are particularly well placed to observe outward signs of abuse, changes in behaviour and failure to develop because they have daily contact with children.